Sinister (film): Plot

-Ghost children invisible to Ellison begin to haunt the house.
-Trevor begins experiencing night terrors, and Ashley paints Stephanie on the walls, claiming that Stephanie has been talking to her; Tracy is furious that Ellison moved them into the site of a crime without her knowledge.
-One night, Ellison finds the missing children in the attic, watching one of the films.
-Bughuul appears onscreen before physically appearing before Ellison.
+Ellison's children, Trevor and Ashley, exhibit erratic behavior as ghost children begin haunting the home, including Ashley painting Stephanie on the walls.
+Tracy is furious that Ellison moved them into the site of a crime without her knowledge.
+One night, Bughuul appears to Ellison while he's watching the films.
 Ellison destroys the camera, projector, and reels, and moves the family back to their old home.
 Jonas sends Ellison images associated with Bughuul, including the mysterious symbol and a scorpion, snake, and dog.
-Early Christians believed that images of Bughuul created a gateway for him to enter the mortal world and possess children who see these images.
-Ellison finds the projector and reels, undamaged, in his attic, along with a new reel labeled "Extended Cut Endings".
+Jonas tells Ellison that early Christians believed Bughuul was summoned through artwork of him, and that he possessed children who see them.
+Ellison finds the undamaged projector and reels along with a new reel labeled "Extended Cut Endings".

-The deputy informs Ellison that he has determined the pattern – after a family is murdered, the next family to move in becomes the next victims, but are only killed after fleeing; the hauntings provide incentive.
-Ellison realizes that by moving again, he has placed himself and his family in danger.
-The "Extended Cut" depicts the missing children entering the frame following each murder, revealing them as the perpetrators of the killings under the influence of Bughuul – "Mr. Boogie."

-Feeling lightheaded, Ellison notices green residue in his coffee mug and finds a note from Ashley reading "good night, daddy" before losing consciousness.
-He awakens to find himself, Tracy, and Trevor bound and gagged.
-The possessed Ashley approaches with the camera and proclaims she will make Ellison "famous again" before dismembering them with an axe, then using their blood to paint pictures and Bughuul's symbol on the walls.
+So-and-so tips Ellison to the pattern of families being killed after moving in and fleeing from the previous victims' house.
+Ellison watches the new footage, which depicts the missing children entering the frame after each murder, revealing that they committed familicide under Bughuul's influence.
+Ellison passes out, as his coffee was spiked by Ashley.
+He, Tracy, and Trevor awaken bound and gagged.
+Ashley states that she will make Ellison famous again before dismembering them with an axe, using their blood to paint Bughuul's face on the walls.
 She doodles their corpses on the lid of the film reel box as footage of her murders plays on the projector.
-Bughuul appears, claims Ashley, and walks into the film with her, presumably consuming her soul.

-Ashley's reel joins the box of films in the Oswalt family's attic, titled "House Painting '12."
-In a final jump scare, Bughuul's face suddenly appears onscreen.
+Bughuul appears and consumes Ashley's soul.